cardinalcss/cardinalcss/README.md

 ### Bye bye, baseline grid

-**Instead of trying to maintain a baseline grid**, Cardinal uses a unit-less value for the `line-height` property on the `<body>` element ,and other common typographical elements.
+**Instead of trying to maintain a baseline grid**, Cardinal uses a unit-less value for the `line-height` property on the `<body>` element, and other common typographical elements.
 A unit-less value is used on other common typographical elements in Cardinal too, like headings.
 This means that the line height is calculated as a multiple of the root font size, so it scales proportionally too when the root font size changes at different viewport widths.

 ### Modular scale FTW!